AlhaqGH/PohLang/doc/syntax.md

 4. Loop iteration helper `it` (for `Repeat <list>` or `Repeat <dictionary>`) exists only inside each iteration body.
 5. Function parameters live in their own function scope; blocks inside a function can define new locals that disappear when the block ends, while mutations to existing variables (including parameters) persist for the rest of the function.
 6. Returning from inside a nested block immediately unwinds to the caller.
+7. New variables created inside a block (`If`/`While`/`Repeat`/`Begin`) are confined to that block and do not leak outside.

+### Function Scoping Specifics
+- Parameters shadow outer variables with the same name.
+- New names created via `Set` inside a function become function-locals unless they already exist in an outer scope.
+- Inner blocks do not leak their fresh variables to the function body (true lexical block scoping).
+- Recursion is supported; each call gets a fresh function environment.

 ### Anonymous Blocks
 Use `Begin ...
 End` to introduce a new scope without control flow: